Skip to main content

 Console Log Buffer

-• Capture: Real-time via WebSocket (Desktop Bridge Plugin)
+• Capture: Real-time via WebSocket from the Desktop Bridge plugin’s QuickJS sandbox

 Screenshot Format